aws-samples/scalable-and-cost-effective-batch-processing-using-aws-batch/README.md

 ## Scalable and Cost-Effective Batch Processing with AWS Batch and Amazon FSx

-This repository should be used when deploying the batch processing demonstration outlined in blog post: <link to blog post>
+This repository should be used when deploying the batch processing demonstration outlined in blog post: https://aws.amazon.com/blogs/hpc/ml-training-with-aws-batch-and-amazon-fsx/

 ## Getting started